It’s important to keep barn cats and dogs cool during the summer season. Be aware of the dangers that can come with rising temperatures.

 Monitor your pet closely for the next 24 hours.
 If his condition worsens, take him to your veterinarian immediately for further evaluation and treatment.

 In the event that your pet’s temperature rises above 106 degrees Fahrenheit, heatstroke is imminent.
+This is why it is important to keep your barn cats and dogs cool during the summer season.
 Contact your veterinarian and immediately start heading to your veterinarian’s office for additional treatment.
 By the time you arrive, the veterinary staff should be ready to begin treating your pet.

 Note: There are some instances when you should bypass first aid on your own and take your pet to your veterinarian immediately.
 In these situations, delaying veterinary treatment might prove life-threatening.
 These critical situations include: